 After months of hesitation, the willingness of specialists and executives to switch is rising sharply again.
 This is also accompanied by higher salary requests.
 Due to the lockdowns and the unpredictable future last year, many applicants waited until the beginning of 2020 before making a potential change of employer.
 However, as the market continues to be stable, many companies are optimistic about the future, and incidence rates continue to trend downward.

-“There are more professionals and executives in IT, finance, real estate, or hospitality looking to switch in the market than there were just a few months ago,” confirms Garry Levin, managing director of executive search firm LHC International.
-“Currently, however, the successful transfer and conclusion of a contract often fail due to the salary requests of the candidates, which are too high from the employer’s point of view.
-In some cases the demands are exaggerated, often these are explained due to two factors.
-First of all the competition for the best talents is again fully flared up and good specialists are rare in many ranges.
+“There are more professionals and executives in IT, finance, real estate, or hospitality looking to switch to the market than there were just a few months ago,” confirms Garry Levin, managing director of executive search firm LHC International.
+“Currently, however, the successful transfer and conclusion of a contract often fails due to the salary requests of the candidates, which are too high from the employer’s point of view.
+In some cases the demands are exaggerated, frequently these are explained due to two factors.
+Firstly, the competition for the best talents is again fully flared up, and good specialists are rare in many ranges.
 In addition, despite the optimistic mood, changing jobs is currently a major risk for many applicants.
-These factors mean that candidates’ salary expectations are often significantly higher than what companies are willing to pay.
+These factors mean that candidates’ salary expectations are frequently significantly higher than what companies are willing to pay.

 Do the salary check on Google

 On the Internet, you can find salary lists for almost every conceivable profession, which show a range of the usual salaries in the respective job.
 Such lists are well suited for an initial orientation.
-The problem is that the salary range can be quite wide and the overviews do not always reflect the current situation.
+The issue is that the salary range can be quite wide, and the overviews do not always reflect the current situation.
 An online salary check alone is therefore usually not enough to be well-prepared for salary negotiations.

 Place yourself correctly in the salary range